pymupdf/PyMuPDF/docs/page.rst

       :rtype: :ref:`Annot`
       :returns: the annotation following the deleted one.
 Please remember that physical removal will take place only with saving to a new file with a positive garbage collection option.

-   .. method:: apply_redactions(mark=False)
+   .. method:: apply_redactions()

-      PDF only: *(new in version 1.16.11)* Remove **text content** in areas marked by some redaction annotation.
-The respective areas are either emptied or filled with black (*mark* set to *True*).
-This method also deletes all redaction annotations of the page.
+      PDF only: *(New in version 1.16.11)* Remove **text content** in areas marked by some redaction annotation.

+      *(Changed in v1.16.12)* The previous *mark* parameter is gone.
+Instead, the respective rectangles are filled with the *fill* color of their redaction annotation.
+If a *text* was given in the annotation, then :meth:`insertTextbox` is invoked to insert it, using parameters provided with the redaction.

+      **This method applies and then deletes all redaction annotations of the page.**

-      :returns: *True* if at least one redaction annotation has been found / processed, *False* otherwise.
+      :returns: *True* if at least one redaction annotation has been processed, *False* otherwise.

       .. note::
-         Text contained in a redaction rectangle will be **physically** removed from the page's :data:`contents` objects (only) and no longer appear in e.g. text extractions.
-Images, other annotations or content in embedded PDF pages are unaffected.
+         Text contained in a redaction rectangle will be **physically** removed from the page's :data:`contents` objects (only) and will no longer appear in e.g. text extractions.
+Other annotations are unaffected.

+         Images and XObjects (embedded PDF pages, e.g. via :meth:`showPDFpage`) will also **physically** be removed if they are completely contained in a redation rectangle. **Partial** overlaps will be covered with the redaction background color and no removal will take place.

          Decision to remove text is made on a by-character level.
-A character is removed if the bottom-left corner of its boundary box is contained in a redaction rectangle.
+A character is removed if the bottom-left corner of its **boundary box** is contained in a redaction rectangle.
 Hence it may happen, that a character is removed even if the better part of it is outside the redaction rect or, vice versa, **not** removed, even if most of it lies inside the rect.

+         Redactions are an easy way to replace single words in a PDF, or to physically render them unreadable: locate the word "secret" using some text extraction or search method and insert a redaction using "xxxxxx" as replacement text for each occurrence.
+Just be wary if the replacement is much longer than the original -- this may lead to an unappealing appearance or no new text at all.

    .. method:: deleteLink(linkdict)